minagishl/classroom/README.md

 - Orion (Install from Google Webstore)

 <!-- Tested on all browsers!
 Orion is complicated, so contact me (if you want to contact me on N-High School's Slack, follow this link https://n-highschool.slack.com/archives/C06T3T1E3C1) -->
 ## To School Officials

-This application does not interfere in any way with N Prep School's servers.
+This application does not interfere in any way with ZEN Study's servers.

 All data will be analyzed from the currently displayed web page and moved to the next video